Netvent/appsamurai-adsdk-ios/README.md

 [ASMobileAds setLogLevelWithLogLevel:ASLogLevelDebug];
 ```
 ## Banner Ads
+For current version, AppSamurai Ad SDK  only support 320x50 banner size, which is represented by ASAdSize.asAdSizeBanner.
 You need to create a ASBannerView to display banner ads.
 It can be done via two approaches;
 * From Storyboard
 ASBannerView can be added to storyboard and xib file by defining `Custom Class` as ASBannerView in `Identity Inspector`.
 In this approach, setting `width` and `height` constraints is a must.
 For example, set  `width` and `height` 320 and 50 respectively for Banner_320x50.